Pueblo County, Colorado: Law enforcement

 The sheriff's office is responsible for law enforcement and fire protection for unincorporated area in the county.
 As of 2022 the department had 362 sworn members.

 Politics

 Pueblo County is historically a Democratic stronghold; however, in the 2016 presidential election, the county voted for Republican nominee Donald Trump.
 It was brought back into the Democratic fold in the years which followed, voting for Jared Polis in the 2018 gubernatorial election and giving Joe Biden a plurality in the 2020 presidential election, although Biden's margin of victory of 1.7 percent was much reduced from Barack Obama's 14 percent margin in 2012.
+The county flipped back Republican in the 2024 presidential election, this time with a full majority.